The Garden Hotel, Guangzhou

-LN Garden Hotel or The Garden Hotel is a "Platinum 5-Star Hotel" in Guangzhou and was the Headquarters Hotel of the 16th Asian Games.
+LN Garden Hotel or The Garden Hotel is currently ranked as a 5-star hotel in Guangzhou, and was the Headquarters Hotel of the 16th Asian Games.
 It is located in the Yuexiu District.

 The Garden Hotel consists of two buildings: Hotel Tower and Garden Tower.
-Its site is 48,000m², with 21,000m² of gardens.
+Its site is 48,000m², with 20,000m² of gardens.
 The logo for the hotel is a kapok, the city flower of Guangzhou.

-Hotel Facilities
+The Embassy of Japan in Guangzhou is located on the first floor of the hotel.

+Overview

-The Garden Hotel has 828 guest rooms and suites, 151 apartments, 8 multi-function rooms, a ballroom and 9 dining rooms.
+The Garden Hotel contains 828 guest rooms and suites, 151 apartments, 8 multi-function rooms, a ballroom and 9 dining rooms.
 The Health Club and spa are located in the Roof Garden on the 4th Floor.
 The recreational facilities of the hotel include an outdoor swimming pool, gym, steam room, sauna room, tennis courts and squash courts.
 The hotel also has a business centre, shopping arcade and parking.

-The hotel lobby is decorated with both Chinese and Western styles, to replicate an ancient palace with murals and marble to reflect traditional social customs.
+Decorated in both Chinese and Western styles, the hotel lobby's design aims to replicate an ancient palace with curated murals and marble.

-The back garden features a waterfall, rockery, fresco and pavilion.
+The back garden features a waterfall, rockery, fresco, and pavilion.